OpenTranslationBible/open-bible/en-GB/35.Habakkuk/md/habakkuk-02.md

 ## Habakkuk 2:17

 > For the violence done to Lebanon will overwhelm you,
-> And the devastation of its animals by which you terrified them,
+> And the destruction of its animals by which you terrified them,
 > Because of human bloodshed and violence done to the land,
 > To the town and all its inhabitants.

 ## Habakkuk 2:18

-> What benefit is a carved image when its maker has carved it,
+> What value is a carved image when its maker has carved it,
 > A cast metal image, a teacher of falsehood?
 > For its maker trusts in his own handiwork
 > When he fashions speechless idols.